 Community Reach Center provides crisis and suicide counseling services for Adams County and the surrounding Denver area as participating provider of Colorado Crisis Services – providing crisis services at the Walk-in Crisis Center at 84th Ave.
 Neighborhood Health Center, 2551 W. 84th Ave. in Westminster - open 24/7/365.

 Colorado Crisis Services is on your side, waiting to help and listen.
 They provide confidential and immediate support, 24/7/365.
-If you are in crisis or need help dealing with a crisis, call this toll-free number, 1-844-493-TALK (8255), to speak with a trained professional.
+If you are in crisis or need help dealing with a crisis, call this toll-free number, 1-844-493-TALK (8255), or text TALK to 38255, to speak with a trained professional.
 Crisis counselors are standing by.

 Whether it’s thoughts of suicide, domestic abuse, bullying, drug and alcohol problems or a family crisis, Colorado Crisis Services can help you start problem-solving right away and connect you with resources in your community to get you the help you need in order to live well.